Security Analysis of LTE Connectivity in Connected Cars: A Case Study of Tesla

 \section{Conclusion}

-This paper presents the first comprehensive, practical evaluation of LTE connectivity in connected vehicles under adversarial conditions.
-By systematically integrating production Tesla vehicles into a controlled custom LTE infrastructure, we established a reproducible methodology to assess the resilience of automotive systems against IMSI catching, rogue base stations, signaling manipulation, and various misconfigurations.
-Our findings expose significant security gaps, revealing that connected vehicles are affected by cellular threats.
-Our systematized and real-world-driven approach lays the foundation for a structured framework to evaluate and improve cellular security across the automotive domain.
-As vehicles increasingly depend on persistent mobile connectivity for core functions, such analyses will be vital to guiding future secure practices.
+This paper presents a practical Tesla-based case study of LTE connectivity security in connected vehicles under adversarial conditions.
+By integrating production Tesla vehicles into a controlled custom LTE infrastructure, we established a reproducible methodology for studying LTE security behaviors in a production telematics platform under controlled adversarial conditions.
+Our findings expose significant security gaps in the evaluated Tesla platforms and illustrate how connected-vehicle telematics can remain exposed to known cellular threats.
+Our case-study- and real-world-driven approach provides a practical foundation for future evaluations and improvements in cellular security across connected-vehicle platforms, as adoption of cellular connectivity increases.